b-in-R/minishell/README.md

    - Reject syntax errors early (pipes, redirections, unmatched quotes).

 3. **Semantic Phases**
-   - Expand variables and special sequences (handled by the **expander**).
+   - The **expander** rewrites tokens (quotes, `$?`, `$VAR`, heredoc policy) and keeps the working set inside the current `t_pool` context.
-   - Build a linked list of `t_cmd` structures with the **parser**.
+   - The **parser** consumes the token list to build a linked list of `t_cmd` nodes (arguments, redirections, heredoc descriptors, builtin metadata).
-   - Prepare heredocs when requested, wiring temporary pipes for later use.
+   - Each command node carries the file descriptors that must survive until the executor stage.

 4. **Execution**
-   - If a single builtin is present, run it in the parent process to preserve the shell state.
+   - Single builtin → run in the parent, save/restore stdio, keep the original process alive.
-   - Otherwise, `execute.c` forks for each pipeline stage, sets redirections, runs builtins or `execve`, collects exit codes, and restores terminal signals.
+   - Pipelines → `execute.c` forks per node, wires pipes and redirections, delegates builtins or external binaries, tracks pids, and reconciles statuses once every child terminates.
-   - The shell loop resumes with the updated `last_status`.
+   - On exit, the loop publishes the resulting `last_status` so the next prompt sees `$?` aligned with Bash semantics.

 ## Module Breakdown